finsberg/IN1910_H22/book/docs/lectures/python_development/debugging.md

 ```
 We see that it started the debugger at the point where we set the breakpoint.
 Again you move around and print the arguments and variables.

-## Using an improved Debugger
+## Using an improved debugger

 The built in debugger in python is very basic.
 Therefore, it might be a good idea to upgrade the debugger to a more developer friendly debugger.
 My recommendation is to use `pdb++`.
 If you install this debugger

 ```
 python -m pip install pdbpp
 ```
 python will use this debugger by default.
 This will add syntax highlighting and tab completion to your debugger which is much nicer to work with.
+Using `pdb++` in stead of `pdb` would be similar of using `IPython` instead of regular `Python`.